Learn basic HTML formatting you can use to format content in your posts and pages …

-To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste your code in the Text Editor …
+To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code into the Text Tab …

-Now … when you publish your post, you will find that your text has been formatted correctly …
+Now … when you publish your post, you should find that your text formatting is correct …

-Tip #4 (Advanced WordPress User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as iframe, object and others).
+Tip #4 (Advanced WP User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as frame, input and others).
 This is for security reasons.

-If you do experience any problems when adding common HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …
+If you do experience any issues when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …

-After disabling the visual editor and saving your new profile settings, go back to your page or post and re-paste the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and updating your settings, go back to your post or page and reinsert the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, return to your Profile area, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, return to your User Profile, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your site, then you should look at other options.
+Note: If the above suggestion does not fix the issue and you continue experiencing problems adding HTML code to your site, then you should look at other options.
 This may include:

-- Reinstalling your WordPress application (i.e. perform a clean WordPress installation)
+- Reinstalling your WordPress application (i.e. you may need to perform a clean site installation)

 Congratulations!
 Now you know how to use basic HTML to format and style your content.